elusivecodes/FyreDB/README.md

 The MySQL connection can be loaded using custom configuration.

 - `$key` is a string representing the connection key.
-- `$config` is an array containing configuration options.
+- `$options` is an array containing configuration options.
     - `className` must be set to `\Fyre\DB\Handlers\MySQL\MySQLConnection`.
     - `host` is a string representing the MySQL host, and will default to "*127.0.0.1*".
     - `username` is a string representing the MySQL username.